-- By this time the problem of population ageing will show up to the full (for more detail see the previous section).
+• By this time the problem of population ageing will show up to the full (for more details see the previous section).
 Moreover, this issue can turn simply fatal for democracies in developed countries (because the main electorate will be represented by elderly cohorts, and also the generation gap will increase [see also Fukuyama 2002]).
-In addition, the problem of population ageing will become more acute in a number of developing countries, for example, in China and even in India to a certain extent (about ageing in Asia see contributions of Park and Shin to this volume). - The pension payments will become an urgent problem (as the number of retirees per an employee will increase) and at the same time the scarcity of labor resources will increase, which is already felt rather strongly in a number of countries including Russia (for more detail see Grinin and Korotayev 2015c, 2010; Korotayev and Bozhevolnov 2012; Korotayev, Khaltourina, and Bozhevol'nov 2011; Arkhangelsky et al. 2014; Korotayev et al. 2015).
+In addition, the problem of population ageing will become more acute in a number of developing countries, for example, in China and even in India to a certain extent.

+• The pension payments will become an urgent problem (as the number of retirees per an employee will increase) and at the same time the scarcity of labor resources will increase, which is already felt rather strongly in a number of countries including Russia (for more details see Grinin and Korotayev 2015c, 2010; Korotayev and Bozhevolnov 2012; Korotayev, Khaltourina, and Bozhevol'nov 2011; Arkhangelsky et al. 2014; Korotayev et al. 2015).
 Thus, the problem of scarce labor and pension contributions will have to be solved in such a way that people physically could work for ten, fifteen and even more years (certainly here we can also face a number of social problems).
-This also implies the disabled people's adaptation for their fuller involvement into labor process due to new technical means and achievements in medicine (for more detail see Grinin L. E. and Grinin A. L. 2015b). - Simultaneously, by this time, the birth rate in many developing countries will significantly drop (for example, such developing countries as China, Iran, or Thailand already experience below-replacement fertility).
-Therefore, the respective governments will begin (and some of them have already started) worrying generally not about the problem of restriction of population growth, but about promotion of population growth and population health. - A huge volume of medical services in the world makes about 10 % of the GDP (and in a number of developed countries it makes more than 10 %, as, for example, in the USA 17 % [calculated on the basis of World Bank 2015 data]).
-The population ageing will make these volumes grow rather significantly.5
+This also implies the disabled people's adaptation for their fuller involvement into labor process due to new technical means and achievements in medicine (for more details see Grinin L. E. and Grinin A. L. 2015b).

+• Simultaneously, by this time, the birth rate in many developing countries will significantly drop (e.g., such developing countries as China, Iran, or Thailand already experience below-replacement fertility).
+Therefore, the respective governments will begin (and some of them have already started) worrying generally not about the problem of restriction of population growth, but about promotion of population growth and population health.

+• A huge volume of medical services in the world makes about 10 % of the GDP (and in a number of developed countries it makes more than 10 %, as, e.g., in the USA - 17 % [calculated on the basis of World Bank 2015 data]).
+The population ageing will make these volumes grow rather significantly.

-4 About the influence of ageing on growth rates see the papers of Goldstone and Park and Shin in this volume.
+&lt;sup>4 About the influence of ageing on growth rates see Park and Shin 2015; Goldstone 2015.